wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ udo chmod -R 0777 /var/log/wevote/
     ```

-    As configured in github, only errors get written to the log.
+    As configured by default in our configuration code from github, only errors get written to the log.
     Logging has five levels: CRITICAL, ERROR, INFO, WARN, DEBUG.
     It works as a hierarchy (i.e. INFO picks up all messages logged as INFO, ERROR and CRITICAL), and when adding logging
     code we specify the level assigned to each message.
 You can change this to info items by changing the LOG_FILE_LEVEL variable
     in the WeVoteServer/config/environment_variables.json file to "INFO".

-    (Logging causes Python to run slower, so only use it for very important or very rarely used code or code that is only
+    (Logging causes Python to run slower in production, so only use it for very important or very rarely used code or
-    used by the admin pages by developers.)
+    code that is only used by the admin pages by developers.
+You can also write your log files at the DEBUG level and they
+    won't execute on the production server.)

 1. "Migrations are Django’s way of propagating changes you make to your models (creating a table, adding a field, deleting a model, etc.)
     into your database schema."
 Run makemigrations to prepare for initialzing the WeVoteServer database: